Astr0David/rest-api-python/README.md

 # Flask Character Data API

 The Flask Character Data API is a RESTful API that provides information about characters from One Piece.
 It offers various endpoints to query and retrieve character data based on different criteria such as name, episode, chapter, year, and more.
+This is then deployed using render

 Find the json with list of characters in files.